-Terminology3 Using a Designated Personal Representative Important Phone Numbers6 (DPR) Quick Tips for Accessing Care at Denver Health7 Privacy 16 Welcome to DHMC!8 Being on the Consumer Advisory Forum 17 New Member Orientation Video9 DHMC Member Newsletter 17 Your DHMC and Medicaid ID Cards9 2) Your Rights and Responsibilities 18 Where You Can Get Care10 Your Rights 18 1) How Your Plan Works 11 Your Responsibilities How to Get Information About Providers.
-11 3) How To Get Care What is a PCP?11 Emergency Care Why is Your PCP Important?
-11 Urgent Care Choosing or Changing Your DHMC PCP?
-11 Post-Stabilization Care 20 Getting an Approval or Referral to see a Preventive Care and Routine Care 21 Specialist 11 Making An Appointment21 If Your Benefits, Provider or Services DHMC Appointment Standards 21 Change 11 Pharmacy 22 Enrolling and Disenrolling 12 Pharmacy by Mail23 Open Enrollment 13 4) How To Get Care When You Are Away From When Are You Not Able to be a DHMC Member?
-13 Home Other Insurance 13 Prescriptions When You Are Away From Home25 Medical Bills 13 5) Women's Health Care 26 Protect Yourself and Health First Colorado from Billing Fraud 13 Seeing an OB/GYN (Obstetrics and Gynecology) When Will You Have to Pay for Your Family Planning Care?14 When Are You Not Required to Pay for Cervical Cancer Screening Services?
-14 Breast Cancer Screening 26 Physician Incentive Plans 14 Pregnancy Care 26 When Another Party Causes Your Injuries or How to Sign Your Newborn Up for DHMC 26 Illness 6) Children's Health Care27 What Are Advance Care Directives?
-15 Childhood and Adolescent Immunizations 27 Proxy Decision-Maker16 EPSDT 27 Special Considerations or Limitations 28 If you have a question, call Health Plan Services at 303-602-2116 or toll-free at 1-855-281-2418.
+Terminology3 Using a Designated Personal Representative Important Phone Numbers6 (DPR) 1 Quick Tips for Accessing Care at Denver Health7 Privacy1 Welcome to DHMC!8 Being on the Consumer Advisory Forum 1 New Member Orientation Video9 DHMC Member Newsletter 1 Your DHMC and Medicaid ID Cards9 2) Your Rights and Responsibilities 1 Where You Can Get Care10 Your Rights 1 1) How Your Plan Works11 Your Responsibilities 1 How to Get Information About Providers.
+11 3) How To Get Care 2 What is a PCP?11 Emergency Care 2 Why is Your PCP Important?
+11 Urgent Care2 Choosing or Changing Your DHMC PCP?
+11 Post-Stabilization Care2 Getting an Approval or Referral to see a Preventive Care and Routine Care 2 Specialist 11 Making An Appointment 2 If Your Benefits, Provider or Services DHMC Appointment Standards 2 Change Pharmacy 2 Enrolling and Disenrolling Pharmacy by Mail2 Open Enrollment 4) How To Get Care When You Are Away From When Are You Not Able to be a DHMC Member?13 Home Other Insurance 13 Prescriptions When You Are Away From Home2 Medical Bills 13 5) Women's Health Care 2 Protect Yourself and Health First Colorado Seeing an OB/GYN (Obstetrics and from Billing Fraud 13 Gynecology) 2 When Will You Have to Pay for Your Family Planning2 Care?14 Cervical Cancer Screening 2 When Are You Not Required to Pay for Services?
+14 Breast Cancer Screening 2 Physician Incentive Plans 14 Pregnancy Care 2 When Another Party Causes Your Injuries or How to Sign Your Newborn Up for DHMC 2 Illness 14 6) Children's Health Care 2 What Are Advance Care Directives?
+15 Childhood and Adolescent Immunizations 2 Proxy Decision-Maker16 EPSDT 2 Special Considerations or Limitations 2 Special Considerations of Limitations 2

 Flu Shots 29

 Early Intervention Services 29

-7) Spe cial Health Care Programs 30
+7) Spec cial Health Care Programs 30

 Special Health Care Programs for New Members and Members with Special Heal Needs

 Case Management 30

 Utilization Management 30

 Medically Necessary 31

 Clinical Practice Guidelines 31

 8) You r DHMC Benefits 32

 Additional benefits offered by Health First Colorado Administered by Denver Health Medicaid Choice

 9) Extr a Services 38

 Mental Health Services 38

 Transportation 38

 Denver Health NurseLine 38

 "Wrap Around" Benefits 38

 10) Qu ality 40

-11) Gri ievances 41
+11) Gri evances 41

 What is a Grievance?
 41

 What to do if you have a Grievance 41

-After You File a Grievance 11
+After You File a Grievance 41